dwjohnston/node-cli-character-matrix/README.md

 ## Functions

-### startMatrixApplication(nRows, nColumns, interval, onTick)
+### startMatrixApplication(options)

 - **nRows** - Number of rows the matrix is to have
 - **nColumns** - Number of columns the matrix is to have.
 - **interval** - Time in ms between ticks
-- **onTick** a function of the signature: `(matrix: Matrix, tickCount: number, exit: (message:string) => void) => Matrix`
+- **onTick** a function of the signature: `<T,>(matrix: Matrix, tickCount: number, exit: (message:string) => void, keyPress: KeyPress, oldState:T) => {newMatrix: Matrix, newState: T}`
+- **initialState** The value that the state is initially set as.

 That is:

-Each tick the onTick function will be called with matrix as it currently is, the tick count number, and a function to be called to stop the application running.
+Each tick the onTick function will be called with matrix as it currently is, the state as it currently is, the tick count number, the most recent key press (if any) and a function to be called to stop the application running.
 That function can take an exit message.

-The value returned from this onTick function is what will be displayed on the matrix next.
+The value returned from this onTick function is what will be displayed on the matrix next, as well as any new state to be passed back.
+This allows for a functional style of programming.

 ### createMatrix(rows, columns)